OctopusDeploy/blog/blog/2021-11/festive-tech-calendar/index.md

 ## The Octopus hackathon

-**What**: Deploy an Azure web app using Octopus Deploy, then fill out our [hackathon submission form](https://forms.gle/PeGkA92uhnGsHy268)
+**What**: Deploy an Azure Web App using Octopus Deploy, then fill out our [hackathon submission form](https://forms.gle/PeGkA92uhnGsHy268)
-**When**: Complete the exercise between Wednesday, 1 December – Wednesday, 15 December 2021
+**When**: Complete the exercise between Wednesday 1 December – Wednesday 15 December, 2021
 **Prize**: One of three Octopus Deploy swag bundles

 ### Hackathon guidelines